Adaptive IP can help accelerate bank branch transformation

 Adaptive IP can help

-To address the new IP network requirements, Ciena has introduced Adaptive IPTM, an innovative solution for network operators that offers the essential IP capabilities required to support their bank customers’ new bank branch applications.
-Adaptive IP is a modern, packet-based infrastructure that uses a Layer 3, IP-based solution service providers need to support the very demanding service quality and responsiveness bank customers need for their branch locations.
+To address the new IP network requirements, Ciena has introduced Adaptive IPTM, an innovative approach for network operators that offers the essential IP capabilities required to support their bank customers’ new bank branch applications.
+Adaptive IP is a modern, packet-based infrastructure that uses a Layer 3, IP-based approach service providers need to support the very demanding service quality and responsiveness bank customers need for their branch locations.
 Adaptive IP also unites the capacity of an SDN intelligent automation layer, open protocols, and analytics with the flexibility of open Virtual Network Functions to readily adapt to new and changing application requirements by adjusting capacity and network functions as required over time.

 Service providers that deploy an adaptable IP-based infrastructure can help banks achieve their branch transformation objectives.
 Regardless of size, with agile, dynamic connectivity each branch can provide innovative digital applications that deliver the high-quality experiences customers demand while tightly controlling operational banking costs.